merenlab/public-marine-omics-metadata/scripts/README.md

 Information we are aiming for:

 Essential
-- latitude and longitude (needed to see latitudinal gradient) - given either in lat_lon, latitude + longitude,
+- latitude and longitude (needed to see latitudinal gradient) - given either in `lat_lon`, `latitude` + `longitude`,
-   - need this as decimal, in separate fiels but also together
+   - need this as decimal, in separate fields but also together
-- collection_date and time (what time of the year was it, can use to determine seasons)
+- `collection_date` and time (what time of the year was it, can use to determine seasons)
 - size fractionation (essential to know what organisms to expect)

 Env metadata
 - temperature
-- salinity
 - as much as we can get really!

 environment